chaisql/chai/docs/content/en/docs/genji-sql/expressions.md

 * If both operands are documents, use the [Comparing documents](#comparing-documents) rule
 * If both operands are arrays, use the [Comparing arrays](#comparing-arrays) rule
 * If one of the operands is a boolean, use the [Comparing with boolean](#comparing-with-a-boolean) rule
-* If one of the operands is a text or blob, use the [Comparing with text or blob] rule
+* If both operands are either text or blob, compare them byte per byte
-* If both operands are integers, use the [Comparing integers] rule
+* If both operands are integers, compare them together
-* If both operands are numbers (integer or float), use the [Comparing numbers] rule
+* If both operands are numbers (integer or float), convert them to 64 float then compare them together.

 In any other case, return `false`.